markhm/sharepoint-treebrowser/README.md

   2. Export the metadata to Excel and save as xlsx.
   3. Open the xlsx in Excel and Save as xls (older data format).
   4. Drop the xls file in a subdirectory called 'data'
-  5. Start the jar file with 'java -jar [filename]'
+  5. Start the jar file with 'java -jar SharePointTreeBrowser-[release].jar'

 ## Download
 The SharePoint Tree Browser is available as executable jar via [this link](https://github.com/markhm/sharepoint-treebrowser/blob/master/binaries/SharePointTreeBrowser-20190102.jar).